-Improvements to Income Tax Disclosures.
+In December 2023, the FASB issued ASU 2023-09 - Income Taxes: Improvements to Income Tax Disclosures.
 The amendments in this standard require more transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
 The enhanced rate reconciliation will require tabular reporting by amount and percentage for specifically defined reconciling items as well as additional information for reconciling items that meet a quantitative threshold of greater than five percent of the amount computed by multiplying pre-tax income by the applicable statutory income tax rate.
-Income taxes paid will require disaggregated disclosure by federal, state and foreign jurisdictions for amounts exceeding a quantitative threshold of greater than five percent of total income taxes paid.
+Income taxes paid will require disaggregated disclosure by federal, state and foreign jurisdictions for amounts exceeding a quantitative threshold of greater than five percent of total income taxes paid (net of refunds received).
 The guidance will also eliminate the requirement to disclose an estimate of the range of the reasonably possible change in the unrecognized tax benefits balances in the next 12 months.
 The amendments in this guidance are effective for public business entities for annual periods beginning after December 15, 2024 and should be applied on a prospective basis, although retrospective application is permitted.
 Early adoption is also permitted for annual financial statements that have not yet been issued or made available for issuance.
-The adoption of this guidance is not expected to have a material impact on the System's financial condition, results of operations or cash flows.
+Since ASU 2023-09 only requires additional disclosures, the adoption of this guidance will not have an impact on the System's combined financial condition, results of operations or cash flows.